fmr683/gp/readme.md

 # Temper Onboarding Flow

-PHP application to demostrasrate the site user flow in Retention Curve chart.
+PHP application to demostrasrate the site user flow in Highcharts chart.

 ## Table of Contents